Why Do I Have Nightmares Every Night?

 Treatment Of Nightmare Disorder

 It is important to get proper treatment when suffering from nightmare disorder.
-Without treatment, the nightmares are likely to persist and will continue to have an impact on the affected person’s quality of life.
+Without treatment, the nightmares are likely to persist and will continue to impact the affected person’s quality of life.

-Therapy helps a person with nightmare disorder by teaching them coping skills to make the experience of the nightmare less intense.
-Specific forms of therapy can be helpful for managing nightmares.
-The following are some recommended forms of treatment for nightmare disorder:
+Therapy helps a person with nightmare disorder.
+It teaches them coping skills to make the experience of a nightmare less intense.
+Specific forms of therapy can help manage nightmares.
+The following are some types of treatment for nightmare disorder:

 - Image Rehearsal Therapy (IRT).
 Involves rewriting and memorizing a more positive scenario for the nightmare.